Lake Innes House Ruins: Residents after the Innes family

 Rev Kemp died in 1874 and after this, the house fell into disrepair and gradually became derelict over the next 20 years.
 In 1896 there was a major fire in the house and it was burnt to the ground.
 The newspaper gave the following account.

 News has been brought into Port Macquarie that late on Saturday the old residence on the Lake Innes Estate, built by Major Innes (convict labour) was burnt to the ground.
 The police are endeavouring to find out the cause of the fire, but have not yet succeeded.
 The building was erected soon after Port Macquarie was formed a convict settlement.
 It has not been inhabited for over twenty-five years, and was little better than a ruin at the time of the fire.
 The property was owned by Mr. Zions of Sydney.

 By 1908 the property was owned by Captain Philip Charley who decided to make it a horse stud.
 This venture appears to have been relatively successful and when he died in 1937 his children inherited the Estate.
 One of the sons Noel Charley built a timber mill just outside the boundary but drew the timber from the hardwood trees on the property.

-Today the property is under the protection of the National Parks and Wildlife Service and is open to the public.
+Today the property is under the protection of the National Parks and Wildlife Service and is only open to the public during guided tours run by the NPWS.
+Outside of those times, the property is closed to the general public.